Oliv4945/lorawan-stack-docs/doc/content/gateways/ciscowirelessgateway/_index.md

 Gateway(config)# exit
 ```

->**Note:** This command may return the message `packet-forwarder firmware is not installed`, this message can be ignored.
+> This command may return the message `packet-forwarder firmware is not installed`, this message can be ignored.

 #### Enable Radio